 Nothing heals quite like pure relaxation; this is why sleep is so healing!
 When we are resting, our body has its greatest opportunity to regain equilibrium and achieve homeostasis, during which the body releases self-repair enzymes and hormones.

 Detox baths are great, too, because there are endless ways to upgrade their detoxification and healing properties.
-Try essential oils; lavender is especially soothing.
-You can add in vitamin C powder, dried kelp powder or wasabi.
-Anything hot or spicy will stimulate the detoxification process.
-You could add cayenne powder, ginger, mustard or wasabi to your bath to help increase circulation and blood flow.
+Try soothing lavender essential oil, vitamin C powder, dried kelp powder, or add something spicy like ginger, cayenne powder, mustard or even wasabi.
+Anything hot or spicy will stimulate the detoxification process, increasing circulation and blood flow.

 The liver is responsible for the blood and circulation.
-When the liver is detoxifying, it needs moving, flowing blood to remove metabolic wastes.
+When the liver is detoxifying, it needs good blood flow to properly remove metabolic wastes.

 If you have access to an infrared sauna, you could take this route for stimulating the detoxification process.
 This is helpful for a few reasons.
 The first is the obvious: sweating.
 This is a great way to help expel toxins, but the most effective way to do that is actually via the colon and lungs.